 A law student must receive a final grade of at least D in a course to receive credit for that course.
-A student must have a cumulative grade point average of at least 1.90 on all law courses taken to graduate from the School of Law.
+A student must have a cumulative grade point average (GPA) of at least 2.10 on all law courses taken to graduate from the School of Law.

-Grades of F are included in the grade point average, but courses in which the student earned an F are not counted toward the number of hours required for a degree.
+Grades of F are included in the GPA, but courses in which the student earned an F are not counted toward the number of hours required for a degree.
 A student who fails a required course must repeat it until the student has passed.
 A student who fails an elective course may, at their option, repeat it only once.
-When a student repeats a course, the original and all subsequent grades are included in the student's grade point average.
+When a student repeats a course, the original and all subsequent grades are included in the student's GPA.